zachtalmadge/the-zen-of-jeopardy/README.md

 After installation, you can run The Zen of Jeopardy! with the following command from the terminal:

 ```
-python jeopardy.py
+python lib/cli.py
 ```

-Upon starting the game, you will be presented with:
+Upon starting the game, you will be presented with a menu:

-1. Instructions on how to play.
-2. A selection of categories to choose from.
+0. Exit the program
+1. Play a game
+2. View scoreboard
+3. View rules
+4. Reset game

+If you need to brush up on the rules, enter 3.

+If you are a new or returning player, enter 1.
+Your profile will be retrieved or a new one will be created for you, and the game will begin!

-3. A board of questions with varying point values.
+A board containing the categories and questions will appear on screen.

-To select a question, type the category (e.g., `Javascript`) and then the desired point value (e.g. `200`)
+To select a question, type the category (e.g., `Javascript`), and then the desired point value (e.g. `200`) when prompted.

+A timer will start as soon as your question is selected, so be ready!

 To answer a question, simply type in your answer after the prompt (No need to add the `What is..` as we provided it).

+Once a question is answered, its square on the board will be cleared and you will be unable to select it again.

+Once all questions have been answered, check your final score!

+Head over to the scoreboard to view the leaders with the highest scores!

+Select option 4 from the menu to reset the game and play again.

 ## Contributors

 A special thanks to the individuals who have contributed to making The Zen of Jeopardy! a fun and educational experience:

-- Kat Tanehill
+- Kat Tannehill
 - Wesley Smith
 - Zachary Talmadge